1998 United States Capitol shooting: Perpetrator

-Russell Eugene Weston, Jr. (born December 28, 1956), also known as Rusty, grew up in Valmeyer, Illinois, a town of 900 people.
-Shortly after graduating Valmeyer High School in 1974, Weston moved to Rimini, Montana, rarely returning to Valmeyer.
-The only attempt his classmates made at inviting him to a class reunion was returned with obscenities written across it.
-Many of Weston's Montana neighbors had disliked him, and often ignored him.
-They considered him to be unusual, and sometimes eccentric.
+Russell Eugene Weston Jr. (born December 28, 1956), also known as Rusty, grew up in Valmeyer, Illinois, a town of 900 people.
+Shortly after graduating from Valmeyer High School in 1974, Weston moved to Rimini, Montana, rarely returning to Valmeyer.
+His classmates' only attempt at inviting him to a class reunion was returned with obscenities written across it.
+Many of Weston's Montana neighbors disliked and often ignored him.
+They considered him to be unusual and sometimes eccentric.
 Weston had once thought that his neighbor was using his television satellite dish to spy on his actions and believed Navy SEALs were hiding in his cornfield.

-He was diagnosed with paranoid schizophrenia six years before the shooting and spent fifty-three days in a mental hospital after threatening a Montana resident.
-He was released after testing as being of no danger to himself or anyone else.
-Two years before the shooting in July 1996, Weston bought a new suit and set off on a cross-country trip to visit the headquarters of the Central Intelligence Agency in McLean, Virginia.
-There, he gave his operative name as "The Moon," and claimed he had important information for the CIA director.
-Apparently based on nothing more than this he was admitted to the facility, where he was interviewed by an unnamed CIA officer and then sent on his way.
-It is unknown why Weston, who has no known security credentials nor connection to the intelligence community, was granted access to the agency's high-security headquarters facility.
+Weston was diagnosed with paranoid schizophrenia six years before the shooting and spent fifty-three days in a mental hospital after threatening a Montana resident.
+He was released after testing as no danger to himself or anyone else.
+Two years before the shooting in July 1996, Weston bought a new suit and set off on a cross-country trip to visit the headquarters of the Central Intelligence Agency (CIA) in McLean, Virginia.
+He said his operative name was "The Moon" and claimed he had important information for the Director of the CIA.
+He was taken to a small conference room at the facility and interviewed for 50 minutes, recorded on videotape.
+He then left the facility.

 Eighteen months before the shooting, he moved back to Valmeyer from Montana.
-Once home, he was known to compulsively hack at trees which filled his back yard following the Mississippi River floods of 1993.
+Once home, he was known to compulsively hack at trees that filled his backyard following the Mississippi River floods of 1993.
 There was so much downed timber on his family's homestead that his father had to ask him to stop cutting down trees.
-Two days prior to the Capitol shooting, at his grandmother's insistence to do something about nearby cats which were becoming a nuisance, Weston shot and killed 14 cats with a single-barreled shotgun, leaving several in a bucket and burying the rest.
+Two days before the Capitol shooting, at his grandmother's insistence to do something about nearby cats which were becoming a nuisance, Weston shot and killed 14 cats with a single-barreled shotgun, leaving several in a bucket and burying the rest.

 Following the Capitol shooting, Weston was transferred to a psychiatric center at Butner Federal Correctional Institution in Butner, North Carolina.
-In an interview with a court-appointed psychiatrist he explained that he stormed the Capitol to prevent the United States from being annihilated by disease and legions of cannibals.
+In an interview with a court-appointed psychiatrist, he explained that he stormed the Capitol to prevent the United States from being annihilated by disease and legions of cannibals.

 One contentious issue of Weston's incarceration was that of forced medication.
 He had refused to take any medications voluntarily, so in May 2001, a federal judge authorized doctors to treat Weston involuntarily.
 A panel from a federal appeals court ruled in July 2001 that Weston could be forced to take the drugs, which he was then forced to do for 120 days.
 He remains in the civil commitment indefinitely.